 We provide an active and stimulating environment to carry out your doctoral research.

-Members of our department are active in research across a range of topics from the disciplines of applied mathematics, pure mathematics, data science, mathematics education, and operational research.
+Members of our school are active in research across a range of topics from the disciplines of applied mathematics, pure mathematics, data science, mathematics education, and operational research.

 You can use PGR Finder to search for courses and potential supervisors for your area of interest.
 You do not have to choose a supervisor before you apply, but it may help speed up the application process if you do.
 If you indicate your research topic or area of interest on your application form then we can match you with a suitable project supervisor.